John Kelly rated Far from the Light of Heaven: 4 stars

 Far from the Light of Heaven by Tade Thompson

-The colony ship Ragtime docks in the Lagos system, having traveled light-years to bring one thousand sleeping souls to a …
+The colony ship Ragtime docks in the Lagos system, having travelled light years from home to bring one thousand sleeping …

 A silly sausage